geleto/cascador-ai/README.md

 console.log(result2.text); // "Hi Alice"
 ```

-Prompts defined during creation are precompiled for efficiency, while prompts provided at runtime (one-off prompts) are compiled each time they are used, offering flexibility for dynamic scenarios.
+Template and script prompts defined at creation are pre-compiled for efficiency, while prompts provided at runtime (one-off prompts) are compiled each time they are used, offering flexibility for dynamic scenarios.

 ## Configuration Management